postlang/posthog-llm/caprover/README.md

 ## Deploy PostHog-LLM

 To deploy PostHog-LLM, we'll use a CapRover template file (`caprover-deploy.yml`) that simplifies the process.
-The template file will be used to deploy several services required by PostHog-LLM.
+The template file will be used to deploy several apps required by PostHog-LLM.

 Follow the steps below:

 * Go to `Apps` -> `One Click Apps`, navigate to the bottom of the page and click `>> TEMPLATE <<`.

-* Copy `caprover-deploy.yml` contents and paste it inside the textbox to set up the necessary services, configurations, and environment variables (similar to a docker compose file).
+* Copy `caprover-deploy.yml` contents and paste it inside the textbox to set up the necessary apps, configurations, and environment variables (similar to a docker compose file).

 Fill out the form: you'll need to define an app name.
 Define the name of your app (e.g 'hobby') and Hit deploy.
-CapRover, will start deploying all services.
+CapRover, will start deploying all apps.

 *Note: For faster deployment, nothing is built.
 All images are pulled from DockerHub.
 The images for `web`, `worker`, and `plugin` are from the `Dockerfile.caprover` file.*  🚀

 After deployment, hit `finnish` and headover to the web service (Django) and navigate to `Deployment` page.

 You'll see migration's running for Postgres and Clickhouse database.
 While these migrations are running you're not able to connect PostHog.
 Wait a few minutes and you'll see in the logs `posthog started`.
-After all migrations are setup, `worker` and `plugin` services will also launch.
+After all migrations are setup, `worker` and `plugin` apps will also launch.

 Navigate to the `web` service http link and PostHog Preflight page will show up.
 If you see 502 http error, most likely, PostHog is still initializing.
+You can find a video on how to self-host PostHog-LLM [here](https://www.youtube.com/watch?v=acPLzzzcui8).

 Once you setup PostHog you can now upload some user-llms interactions.
 Check out our [repository](https://github.com/postlang/posthog-llm-examples) with examples on how to upload data to PostHog-LLM.